firmadyne/firmadyne/README.md

    * `sudo ./scripts/makeImage.sh 1`
 7. Infer the network configuration for firmware `1`.
 Kernel messages are logged to `./scratch/1/qemu.initial.serial.log`.
    * `./scripts/inferNetwork.sh 1`
+8. Since the Netgear firmware disabled root access from tty0, you need to mount the QEMU disk image and do some modification.
+   * `sudo ./scripts/mount.sh 1`
+   * `rm scratch/1/image/etc/securetty`
+   * `sudo ./scripts/umount.sh 1`
-8. Emulate firmware `1` with the inferred network configuration.
+9. Emulate firmware `1` with the inferred network configuration.
 This will modify the configuration of the host system by creating a TAP device and adding a route.
    * `./scratch/1/run.sh`
-9. The system should be available over the network, and is ready for analysis.
+10. The system should be available over the network, and is ready for analysis.
 Kernel messages are mirrored to `./scratch/1/qemu.final.serial.log`.
    * `./analyses/snmpwalk.sh 192.168.0.100`
    * `./analyses/webAccess.py 1 192.168.0.100 log.txt`
    * `mkdir exploits; ./analyses/runExploits.py -t 192.168.0.100 -o exploits/exploit -e x` (requires Metasploit Framework)
    * `sudo nmap -O -sV 192.168.0.100`
-10. The default console should be automatically connected to the terminal.
+11. The default console should be automatically connected to the terminal.
+You may also login with `root` and `password`.
 Note that `Ctrl-c` is sent to the guest; use the QEMU monitor command `Ctrl-a + x` to terminate emulation.
-For the sample firmware above, you will first need to delete the file `/etc/securetty` from the filesystem to login as `root` with password `password`.
-11. The following scripts can be used to mount/unmount the filesystem of firmware `1`.
-Ensure that the emulated firmware is not running, and remember to unmount before performing any other operations.
-   * `sudo ./scripts/mount.sh 1`
-   * `sudo ./scripts/umount.sh 1`

 # FAQ
 ## `run.sh` is not generated